 From the visitors centre, it is about 1 kilometre to walk to the peak, the no. 2 of the rock paintings.
-(There are 4 but then you have to walk 4 kilometres) It’s a rocky staircase down and a bit uneven, but then follows a flat nice path to walk on with a view of nature and the Mekong.
+(There are 4, but then you have to walk 4 kilometres) It’s a rocky staircase down, and a bit uneven, but then follows a nice flat path to walk on with a view of nature and the Mekong.
 The mountains belong to the Dangrek(carrying pole mountain) range.

 First, you get to the paintings at Information sign number 1.
 This rock painting is a bit difficult to distinguish.
 Then you move on to peak no. 2 about 300 meters later.
-This amazing ancient painting is 180 meters long and shows various aqua animals, turtles, giant Mekong catfish and even pigs.
+This fantastic ancient painting is 180 meters long and shows various aqua animals, turtles, giant Mekong catfish and even pigs.
 There are maybe as many as 300 motifs.

-An interesting fact, in the past red colour was often used in burial ceremonies.
-Interestingly enough in these sandstone mountains, there are also quartz and iron.
+An interesting fact, in the past red colour, was often used in burial ceremonies.
+Interestingly enough, in these sandstone mountains, there are also quartz and iron.

 Possibly the hand palm has been used in the creation of the murals.
 The artists could have dipped their hands in paint and then painted on the bedrock.
 It is supported by the impression of palms on the walls.
 Animal blood was used for dyeing.
 However, it is not known exactly how old the paintings are.
 But it is estimated that they are older than 3000 years.

-For our tour programs Kong Chiam was a kind of starting point for exploring Southern Laos and the 4000 islands and Vat Pho in Champasak, and then proceeding overland via the Khone falls to Siam Reap in Cambodia.
+For our tour programs Kong Chiam was a starting point for exploring Southern Laos and the 4000 islands and Vat Pho in Champasak, and then proceeding overland via the Khone falls to Siam Reap in Cambodia.

 Pha Thaem National Park is one of my favourite national parks in Thailand.
 I hope I can return there soon.
-The rock paintings fascinate me and I never get tired of the Mekong river views.
+The rock paintings fascinate me, and I never get tired of the Mekong river views.